Daohub-io/cap9/docs/Whitepaper.md

 ### System Calls

+As we covered above, a traditional operating system achieves introspection and control by interposing itself between the processes that are running and all other parts of the system including storage, memory, and even other processes.
+Each process is given its own memory and access to a processor, but is otherwise completely isolated.
+In order to do even the most fundamental thing (be in print a character to the screen or read some stored data) it must ask the operating system to do it on its behalf.
+It is only through the operating system that the process can affect the real world.
+Via this mechanism, we (as the owners of the operating system) have complete control over what that process can do.

+These requests to the operating system that a process makes are called system calls.

 The sequence of EVM opcodes below define a beaker system call.
 The input and output parameters of the system call are set prior to these instructions, and are the responsibility of the designer of the contract (presumably with significant assistance from libraries).

 ```
 CALLER